 Later, on October 24 of the same year, Leon Farmer was honored for his many years of dedication and hard work at the company when the name was changed to “Leon Farmer and Company.”
 The company’s sales doubled in volume from 1978 to 1984 from one million cases to two million.
 The company started using hand-held computerized route commanders in 1985.
 Prior to that time, each sales ticket was hand-written and the math was done on scratch paper, leading to many errors that required much time and effort to correct.

 The sales department changed from “peddle” to “pre-sell” on January 1, 1987.
 Prior to that time, each route truck was a rolling warehouse, and the beer was “peddled” or sold from the truck when it arrived at a retail account.
-It was a sad day in the history of Leon Farmer and Company when Leon Farmer passed away on January 4, 1987.
-His shoes will never be filled and his accomplishments will never be matched, but wonderful memories of “Sarge” will always live on in the hearts of those who knew him.

 The company moved into its new office and warehouse in Athens in November 1988.
 From 1984 to 1990 the company continued to grow with annual sales increasing from two million to three million cases.
 Leon Farmer and Company, Gainesville, won many Dimensions of Excellence awards from 1985-1991, becoming an Ambassador in 1992.

 Athens and Gainesville hosted several Olympic events in the summer of 1996, and many hours of planning and execution were required to meet the company’s marketing objectives.
 The results were outstanding and Leon Farmer and Company was proud to have played a role in this historic event.